Skip to content

 FROM mqtt_message_traces

-WHERE event = 'message.delivered'
+WHERE event_name = 'message.delivered'

-ORDER BY event_at DESC
+ORDER BY "timestamp" DESC

 LIMIT 20;